 Table 2 shows the statistics of the released linkages.
 There are approximately 20,000 links for an English-Indian language pair on average, with Nepali and Hindi having the minimum and the maximum number of links.
 Again, the number of links in Hindi is maximum due to the fact that work on IndoWordnet started with the Hindi language, and we link Hindi directly with English.
 At times, the concept present in Hindi is not present in the other Indian languages thus leading to the less number of linkages for the other languages, in some cases.
-Table 2 show part-of-speech category-wise distribution of the linked synsets, and also indicated the number of directly linked synsets (D) along with the synset linkages which have been marked as hypernymy linkages (H).
+Table 2 show part-of-speech category-wise distribution of the linked synsets, and also indicated the number of directly linked synsets (D) along with the synset linkages (H).